Message at Christmas

 How does she cope?
 When the shepherds came visiting, telling her about the vision of angels and the message they gave them, Luke tells us that Mary, “treasured all these words and pondered them in her heart” (Lk 2: 20).

-2021 has not been much easier than 2020.
-Whilst we have returned to many activities, none of us feel that things have returned to normal, or if they ever will.
-But Christmas still remains.
 Christmas is a time for tradition and meeting friends and social gathering.
-We may not be able to engage with such things in the same way again this year.
-But Christmas still remains.
 The Christmas adverts on tv seem to show that Christmas is all about food, furry turquoise animals and aliens.
 But Christmas still remains.

 It was her faith in God that enabled Mary to face an uncertain future.
 The birth of a child a long way from home, visited by angels, and poor shepherds and foreign travellers, signalled the fulfilment of God’s promises, and Mary accepted and embraced her place in God’s plans.
 May our faith enable us to accept our place in God’s plan for us, even if we are not sure what that might involve in these uncertain times.
 For Christmas still remains.